-Effective communications between husband and wife is a critical activity that will help them obtain a long-lasting happy marriage.
+Effective communication between husband and wife is a critical activity that will help them obtain a long-lasting and happy marriage.
 Many bad things will start to happen in your marriage if you do not communicate with your spouse, such as misunderstanding leading to hurt feelings and then resentment.
 Talking things through with your spouse or simply having a deep conversation with your spouse will go a long way for the relationship.

 I would like to call upon my 30 plus years of marriage to share some advice and tips on communicating with your spouse mostly from a man’s perspective (since I am a man).
 A man naturally wants to protect and provide for his wife and family and communicating is a critical part of accomplishing that.
 There must be cooperation between the husband and wife to share information, thoughts, issues, and goals.

 Make your thoughts and feelings known as soon as possible when an issue or challenge arises.
-Don’t wait until months or years to tell your husband, for example, what horrible thing he did.
+Don’t wait until months or years to tell your husband, for example, what a horrible thing he did.
 He may not remember, especially if it was an emotional outburst.
 Tell your spouse when something bothers you and when things make you happy.
 We cannot correct our behaviors or activities if we are not aware of the issue of the effect of our actions or words on our spouse.
 So speak up and make it known to him or her.

 Avoid Emotional Outbursts